-The tiers can be decided by amount of certain features can be used as well as features available in general.
+The tiers can be decided by the amount of certain features that can be used as well as features available in general.

 How it works

 A company will offer their service at a handful of different rates.
-The lower the rate the less features a customer will get.
-This allows a company to provide different levels of value while appealing to different levels of user.
+The lower the rate the fewer features a customer will get.
+This allows a company to provide different levels of value while appealing to different levels of users.